 Solutions can be simple

-It’s time to think of your media spend as an investment in the kind of online world you want to see, and solutions can be simple.
 The Conscious Advertising Network has created a clear roadmap for how advertisers can act to avoid funding the worst of the internet, and to better fund the bits we need to keep.
 We’re free to join, and all our materials are open source.

 This month is #ConsciousAdMonth, and we’re asking every advertiser and every agency to take at least an hour this month to sit down and say ‘What are we doing already to tackle hate speech, ad fraud & fake news?
 What more can we do?
 How can we instead fund journalism, quality content and diversity?’.
 If you work on the publisher/platform side then ask yourself how you can make this easier for advertisers, to guarantee safety in your environments, and how we can work together as an industry to improve measures of quality & attention, and bring them into our trading.